jessewang-arvatosystems/tiredjesse-scjp-study/ tiredjesse-scjp-study --username TiredJesse@gmail.com/Ch10-Development/ReadMe.txt

 1.3: Can use assert as an identifier, will show as warnings when compiled.
-1.4: Cannot use assert as an identifier. 'assert' is now a keyword 1.5: Introduction of Autoboxing and Generics, as well as other classes such as StringBuilder 1.6: Introduction of Console class.
+1.4: Cannot use assert as an identifier. 'assert' is now a keyword 1.5: Introduction of Autoboxing and Generics, as well as other classes such as StringBuilder
+	 Allowed to do co-variant returns for overridden methods Introduction of var-args
+1.6: Introduction of Console class.
 TreeSet and TreeMap also implemented differently with navigable methods